malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 The constant rise of new theories, and renaming of existing ones means there is little consensus in the field over the naming of any model, with some models having all three names at various points over the past 30 years. [@Bagdassarian1994;@Oxtoby2002;@Granasy2019]
-To avoid confusion the term used to describe the model developed in this thesis is a semi-empirical density functional model.
+The model we are using is based on a Phase-Field model by @Bagdassarian1994, which to avoid confusion with unrelated models we will use the term semi-empirical density functional model to describe the model in this thesis

 The semi-empirical density functional model uses a measure of structure $M(\vect{r}, t)$ [@Bagdassarian1994]